Shopify/restyle/README.md

 ### Accessing the Theme

-If you need to manually access the theme outside of a component created with style-system, use the `useTheme` hook:
+If you need to manually access the theme outside of a component created with Restyle, use the `useTheme` hook:

 ```tsx
 const Component = () => {